Bain Capital says WPP agrees to sell stake in Japan's Asatsu-DK

-TOKYO (Reuters) - Advertising giant WPP PLC (WPP.L) has agreed to sell its stake in Japanese partner Asatsu-DK Inc (ADK) (9747.T) for 3,660 yen ($32.53) per share to Bain Capital LLC, the private equity firm said on Tuesday, heralding the end of a row over a buyout offer.
+TOKYO, Nov 21 (Reuters) - Advertising giant WPP PLC has agreed to sell its stake in Japanese partner Asatsu-DK Inc (ADK) for 3,660 yen ($32.53) per share to Bain Capital LLC, the private equity firm said on Tuesday, heralding the end of a row over a buyout offer.

 ADK had sought to end a two-decade-old business alliance with WPP, asking it to sell its shares to Bain.
 But WPP and other large shareholders had sought a higher offer.